Cray-HPE/docs-csm/operations/image_management/Customize_an_Image_Root_Using_IMS.md

 1. Customize the image in the image customization environment.

-    > Once chrooted into the image root \(or if using a \`jailed\` environment\) during image customization, the image will only have access to whatever configuration the image
+    > Once in the image root using `chroot` \(or if using a \`jailed\` environment\) during image customization, the image will only have access to whatever configuration the image
     > already contains.
 In order to talk to services, including Nexus RPM repositories, the image root must first be configured with DNS and other settings.
 A base level of
     > customization is provided by the default Ansible plays used by the CFS to enable DNS resolution.

     * **Option 1:** SSH to the image customization environment.

         In order for passwordless SSH to work, ensure that the correct public/private key pair is used.
 The private key will need to match the public key that was uploaded to the
-        IMS service and specified in the IMS Job.
+        IMS service and specified in the IMS job.

         > **IMPORTANT:** The following command will work when run on any of the master nodes and worker nodes, except for `ncn-w001`.